 9. Flexibility

 According to KPMG, the main reason people buy online is that they can do it whenever they want from anywhere on the planet.
 This feature makes the shopping experience very easy and convenient.
-It allowed ecommerce to thrive during the Pandemic when people were stuck at home, unable to buy in physical stores.
+It allowed ecommerce websites to thrive during the pandemic when people were stuck at home, unable to buy in physical stores.
 But it’s not just buyers who benefit from ecommerce flexibility.
 Solutions like service automation or AI software give retailers more freedom when selling online.

-10. Analysis of consumer behaviour
+10. Data analytics of consumer behaviour

 About the author